 I am a Baltimore-based writer and Assistant Professor of English at Cecil College in northern Maryland.
-My interests include contemporary and twentieth century fiction, literary and cultural criticism, urban space, and queer literature, among too many others.
+My interests include contemporary and twentieth century fiction, literary and cultural criticism, urban space, and queer literature, among many others!
 I have a PhD in English from the University of Nebraska-Lincoln.

 My essays and fiction have appeared in publications including the American Literary Review, The Believer, the Chicago Review, the Cincinnati Review, the New England Review, and n+1.

 Check out the boxes below for my stories, and the tabs above for more of my work!

 On October 4, 2002, on the feast day of Saint Francis of Assisi and the annual Blessing of the Animals, a day not long after it had become known that at least 62 priests in the neighboring Boston diocese were accused of child abuse, Father Michael Phillippe Proudhon made an announcement.

 At the memorial site, a grassy lot near where the Station club used to be, crosses sprung from the ground, their little wooden arms overlapping as if trying to grasp each other.
 The crosses were draped with things, beads and favorite necklaces and decorative chains dotted with stars or more crosses.
 It seemed an achievement that they held their arms aloft despite all the weight.
 Photographs, some framed, some warped and curling at the edges, littered the ground.
 They were school portraits, or family portraits, or pictures of friends with their arms around each other.
 Mourners with foresight had laminated their images against weather and time.